practical-computer/practical-error-handling-js/README.md

   {
-    "container_id": "dom-id-without-#", // the ID of the error container you want to append this error message to "element_to_invalidate_id": "dom-id-without-#", // the ID of the input that should be marked as invalid "message": "The error message to render",
+    "container_id": "dom-id-without-#", // the ID of the error container you want to append this error message to "element_to_invalidate_id": "dom-id-without-#", // the ID of the input that should be marked as invalid "message": "The error message to render", // The plaintext message used for the error "html_content": "<strong>Rich</strong> Markup", // an OPTIONAL HTML string that will be parsed using `DOMParser` and used as the message.
+If present, `message` is ignored
     "type": "error-type-key", //The identifier for what type of error this is },
   // ...